Skip to main content

 Viewing Sandbox Events in the Dashboard

-You can view sandbox email events in the dashboard by toggling the Sandbox switch on the Events page.
+To view sandbox email events in the dashboard, toggle the Sandbox switch on the Events page.
 This filters the event log to show only sandbox traffic for your account.

 Example Usage

-Use a sandbox key exactly like a live key.
-The only difference is the behavior behind the scenes.
+Use a sandbox key exactly like a live key — the only difference is how the email is processed behind the scenes.

 curl https://app.lettr.com/api/emails \